Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals index.

 Shelves in the libraries.

-Online information sources, arranged in broad categories.
-Subject Guides are elected by Harrison Libraries staff as starting points for University students (includes online books, databases, websites and more).
+Online information sources, arranged in broad categories and created by library staff as starting points for library users.
+Guides include hardcopy and online books, databases, websites, and more.

-Formally controlled and applied terms to describe the subject of a book or article.
+Formally controlled terms to describe the subject of a book, article, or other item.
 Used to focus a search particularly when keyword searching is not successful.
 Ask a librarian for assistance.

 Final research project completed by honors or masters level students.
 Most theses are available in the stacks, but older ones may only be in the Archives.